hsuwanying/music-streaming-analytic/README.md

 # Data Analysis
 ## Feature FLOW
-Fistly, we quickly have a look at the FLOW feature, which is the column `listen_type`.
-The `listen_type` indicates a user listen music use FLOW(`listen_type = 1`) or not (`listen_type = 0`).
-Attributes `user_id`, `user_age`, `media_id` (songs) were aggregated for calculating average number of songs listened per user and the percentage of songs listened across each user age group.<br>
+Fistly, we quickly have a look at the **FLOW** feature, which is the column `listen_type`.
+The `listen_type` indicates a user listen music use FLOW(listen_type = 1) or not (listen_type = 0).
+Attributes `user_id`, `user_age`, `media_id` (songs) were aggregated for calculating average number of songs listened per user and the percentage of songs listened across each user age group.

 Table 1 gives information about the avarage lenght of songs people listen and percentage of song listening within and without FLOW function.
 It clearly shows that, user do not use flow function listened 3 times longer than user in the FLOW.
-More specficly, users who do not use flow function listened nearly 60% of a song, in contrast, users who use flow function only listened less than 20% of a song which is recommmaded by the system.
+More specficly, users who do not use flow function listened nearly 60% of a song, while, users who use flow function only listened less than 20% of a song which is recommmaded by the system.

 <br>
 <p align = "center">